Vidyayani/techalch/README.md

 ## Installation

-Run routine install dependencies and start command as follows, this will start the services
+Run routine install dependencies and start command as follows to start the service

 ```sh
 npm install